Wisconsin's Congressional District 2 Facts

 By Powertrain

-The Wisconsin congressional district 2 average age of vehicles is 10.78 years.
+The Wisconsin congressional district 2 average age of vehicles is 11.3 years; The national average is 12.2.

 New Purchases